 This section provides background information on data modeling, including some best practices associated with building your models in CloudConnect LDM Modeler.
 A component of the CloudConnect Designer, the CloudConnect LDM Modeler enables the project developer to quickly build and test the logical data model for a project and, when ready, to immediately deploy it to the corresponding GoodData project on the platform.

 CloudConnect Designer is a desktop Java-based application that you use to design and implement ETL processes for your GoodData projects.
 Download and install this application on your local desktop.
-For more information on downloading and installing CloudConnect Designer, see the Developer portal.
+For more information on downloading and installing CloudConnect Designer, see the Downloads page.

 A logical data model (LDM) is a representation of the relationships between data objects in a datamart.
 In the LDM Modeler, you assemble datasets and other objects, customize them, and build the connections between these objects in order to define data relationships within the project.